 Although the MRTA changes the way New York State regulates cannabis, using and possessing cannabis in any form remains a crime under federal law.
 Specifically, New York colleges and universities remain bound by their federal requirements under the Drug Free Schools and Communities Act and the Drug Free Workplace Act.
 Under these laws, the use, possession, and distribution of cannabis for any reason must be prohibited and subject to student code of conduct or employee disciplinary actions.
 Failure to comply with federal law may result in termination of all forms of federal financial assistance, including federal student financial aid grants.
 As a result, all existing campus policies prohibiting the use of cannabis must remain in effect.
 Possession or use of cannabis must remain prohibited on all SUNY property in public or in residence halls or offices (including college-owned and leased buildings, housing, and parking lots) and at all campus events or while conducting campus business, except for approved academic research.
-In addition to traditional cannabis buds that are smoked using rolling papers, bowls, bongs, or other paraphernalia, cannabis may also take the form of edibles, including candies, cookies, and brownies.
+In addition to traditional cannabis may also take the form of edibles, including candies, cookies, and brownies.
 None of these forms are permitted within college-owned or operated accommodations.